MetMo Pocket Grip on Kickstarter: A 5-in-1 Clamping Machine for Modern Pockets

 Main Limitations

-If you want a pocket tool that behaves like a miniature vice and delivers measurable mechanical performance rather than marketing feature count, the Pocket Grip makes a coherent case at its Early Bird pricing.
+If you want a pocket tool that behaves like a miniature vice and delivers measurable mechanical performance rather than marketing feature count, the Pocket Grip makes a coherent case at its late pledge pricing.

 If you're looking for the lightest possible multitool with maximum feature density per gram, this isn't that.